tapdata/tapdata-docs/docs/pipeline-tutorial/extract-array.md

 In modern payment systems, the analysis of payment data is crucial for understanding user behavior, optimizing business processes, and making decisions.
 For database tables storing payment data, payment data is sometimes written as a JSON string in a field, complicating its structure and making subsequent analysis complex.

-This article will discuss how to use the JS node of Tapdata in this scenario to directly extract data from the nested JSON array in the table and use it as a top-level field, thereby helping companies more conveniently interface with BI reports for data analysis.
+This article will discuss how to use the JS node of TapData in this scenario to directly extract data from the nested JSON array in the table and use it as a top-level field, thereby helping companies more conveniently interface with BI reports for data analysis.

 ## Scenario Description